centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 #### Bugfixes

-- Fixed search bar in Desktop client Resources panel which could take a
 - La recherche depuis le panneau de Resources du client Desktop prenait parfois beaucoup de temps
 - Added missing mysql client that was not provided if centreon-map-server was installed using a dedicated database.